Deep Drawing Operation in Sheet Metal

 Sheet Metal Blank Size Calculations

-Sheet metal deep drawn part blank size is calculated considering the blank surface area is equal to the finished part surface area.
+We calculate the sheet metal deep drawn part blank size considering the blank surface area is equal to the finished part surface area.

 Blank Surface Area = Finished Part Surface Area